cbedroid/TezCrypt/README.md

 ```
 # Cmdline
 #### Optional,but Not recommended
- ##### <sup>Save an environment variable named "MYCRYPT='path_to_recovery_file'" for password recovery.
+ ##### <sup>Save an environment variable named "MYCRYPT=path_to_recovery_file" for password recovery.
 This is optional, it save all password to a file in case user forgets encryption or decryptio key.This is not recommended, because it can cause security risk if attacker find password.</sup>

 TezCrypt can also be used as a cmdline program.
 For linux distribution, it's best to save tezcrypt to /usr/bin/.
-Then add  a shebang line to your python executable to the first line of "tezcrypt.py"
+Then add  a shebang line with your python executable path to the first line of "tezcrypt.py"

 If you are adding a shebang line, then  change "tezcrypt.py" to "tezcrypt"
 > change tezcrypt.py   -->   tezcrypt

-If using python 3 then  python3 will be your python executable.
+If using python 3, then  python3 will be your python executable.
 Add either one below to the first line of "tezcrypy"

 > #!/usr/bin/env python
 #### Or